Som-Energia/somenergia-opendata/README.md

 - `/members`
     All current members (instead of contracts)

+- `/newcontracts`
+    New contracts last month (same for members)

+- `/canceledcontracts`
+    Leaving contracts last month (same will do for members)

-- `/contracts/on/2018-02-03`
+- `/contracts/on/2018-02-01`
-    Contracts on a given date
+    Contracts on a given date (just firsts of month allowed)

 - `/contracts/by/city`
     Current contracts aggregated by city

-- `/contracts/by/city/on/2018-02-03`
+- `/contracts/by/city/on/2018-02-01`
     Contracts aggregated by city at a given date

-- `/contracts/by/city/weekly`
-    Contracts aggregated by city every available week

 - `/contracts/by/state/monthly`
     Contracts aggregated by state every available month